-All Art Students are required to submit quality artwork to the juried student art exhibitions each semester and be juried or have selected into one (1) exhibition per year, for a total of four (4) exhibitions prior to graduation.
-It is suggested that Art students should also submit digital art, design, videos, animation, media, etc. to various local and national art/design and/or media competitions or exhibitions.
+All art students are required to submit quality artwork to the juried student art exhibitions each semester.
+It is suggested that art students should also submit artwork to various local and national art/design and/or media competitions or exhibitions.
+Successfully passing ART 498 Gallery Seminar is a requirement for graduation.